Prince Harry's memoir hits shelves after days of controversy

 Harry's book "Spare" has garnered attention around the world with its disclosures about his personal struggles and its accusations about other royals, including his father King Charles, stepmother Camilla and elder brother Prince William.

+"I like him, I like the royal family," said retail worker Caroline Lennon, 59, the first and only person waiting to buy a copy from a Waterstone's bookshop in central London when it opened.
+She said she would read the book immediately as she posed for photographers.

-There were piles of copies of the book in some London stores and the memoir currently ranks as the best-seller on Amazon's UK, U.S., Australian German and Canadian websites.
+Despite the lack of queues, Waterstone's said there had been strong pre-orders for the memoir which currently ranks as the best-seller on Amazon's UK, U.S., Australian German and Canadian websites.

 "I know perhaps some of the things he says have rubbed different people the wrong way," Lai Jiang told Reuters after buying a copy in Singapore.